TAMUSHPE/tamushpe-guides/docs/shpeathon26/introPhase/company-roles.md

 `COO`

-The Chief Operating Officer is responsible for overseeing the company’s daily operations and ensuring that all internal processes run smoothly.
+The Chief Operations Officer is responsible for overseeing the company’s daily operations and ensuring that all internal processes run smoothly.
 You will develop the company structure, manage logistics, and coordinate between departments.
 Additionally, you will assist in setting and implementing strategic goals to keep the company on track for success.